Use your browser's back

 Raid at Cabin Creek," which Warren wrote and co-produced.
 Videotapes

-of the program have been sold to libraries across the country.
-The
+and DVDs of the program have been sold to libraries across

-videotape has also been successful in the home video market.
-The
+the country.
+The documentary has also been successful in the home video market.

 Oklahoma.
 The program was added to the collection of the Smithsonian